 ADS holders may instruct the depositary how to vote the number of deposited shares their ADSs represent.
 If we request the depositary to solicit your voting instructions (and we are not required to do so), the depositary will notify you of a shareholders' meeting and send or make voting materials available to you.
 Those materials will describe the matters to be voted on and explain how ADS holders may instruct the depositary how to vote.
 For instructions to be valid, they must reach the depositary by a date set by the depositary.
 The depositary will try, as far as practical, subject to the laws of the Cayman Islands and the provisions of our articles of association or similar documents, to vote or to have its agents vote the shares or other deposited securities as instructed by ADS holders.
-If we do not request the depositary may try to vote as you instruct, but it is not required to do so.
+If we do not request the depositary to solicit your voting instructions, you can still send voting instructions, and, in that case, the depositary may try to vote as you instruct, but it is not required to do so.